vraj00222/clawcode/README.md

 # Clawcode

-Because why pay for Claude when you can duct-tape open-source models to its CLI and pretend everything's fine?

 This repo lets you run the Claude Code CLI locally with **any OpenAI-compatible API provider** — Novita AI, Together AI, Groq, OpenRouter, your self-hosted vLLM, your cousin's GPU in the basement, whatever.

 ## What is this?

-Claude Code is Anthropic's fancy terminal AI assistant.
-It's built to talk exclusively to Claude models via the Anthropic API.
-This repo provides the build tooling and a translation proxy so you can point it at literally any other LLM provider instead.

 Does it work perfectly?
 No. Does it work?
 Surprisingly, yes.